gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

 1. `ls /var/www/html/`
     * Show the meme generator application contents.
 1. **Change the site to have your ID.**
-    1. `vim /var/www/html/config.php`
-    1. Press `i` (insert).
+    1. Enter `/var/www/html/config.php` using your favorite editor.
     1. Change the `$yourId` variable to your own ID.
-    1. Press `ESC`, then type `:wq` (write and quit) and press `ENTER`.

-* If you're stuck in `vim`, press `ESC`, `:q!` (force quit), `ENTER`.

 ### 2. Install & configure MongoDB ###
 Our database is called MongoDB.
 It stores data in a NoSQL, document oriented manner.
 This means that it's not a relational SQL-like database and avoids joins.
-Instead it is more object oriented and groups the data an object together, without spreading it over a number of tables.
+Instead it is more object oriented and groups the data together, without spreading it over a number of tables.

 There's advantages and disadvantages to this type of database.
 For the purposes of this tutorial there isn't a real benefit to using SQL or NoSQL, we just like to switch it up.